AgileDon70/hello-world/README.md

 # hello-world
 example repo

-This is the new first line - I think it has improved!
+This is the new first line - I think you'll find it has improved!
-This was the first edit of the file
+This was the first edit of the file, now its the second then there is the third line

 I have now expanded the file to include this line and this line too